-The bill also repeals and replaces Section 46a-13r, detailing the composition and responsibilities of the advisory committee, which will consist of seven members appointed by various legislative leaders and the Governor.
+The bill also repeals and replaces Section 46a-13r, detailing the composition and responsibilities of the advisory committee, which will now consist of seven members appointed by various legislative leaders and the Governor.
 The new legal language emphasizes the independence of the Child Advocate from state departments and outlines the appointment process for staff, as well as the requirement for annual reports on the office's activities.
-Additionally, the bill mandates an annual evaluation of the Office of the Child Advocate's effectiveness, which must be submitted to the relevant joint standing committees of the General Assembly and published on the Child Advocate's website, ensuring transparency and accountability in its operations.
+Additionally, the bill introduces provisions for the annual evaluation of the Office of the Child Advocate's effectiveness, which must be submitted to the relevant joint standing committees of the General Assembly and published on the Child Advocate's website, ensuring transparency and accountability in its operations.

 Statutes affected: Committee Bill: